-- A. All openings for summer school and evening school positions and for positions under Federal programs will be adequately publicized by the Superintendent in each school building as early as possible, and teachers who have applied for such positions will be notified of the action taken regarding their applications at least thirty (30 days) prior to the beginning of the program, whenever possible. - B. All teachers will be given adequate opportunity to make application for these positions in summer school, evening school, and under Federal programs.
-The Committee shall give consideration to the professional background and other attainments of such applicants. - C. Positions in the Framingham summer school and evening school and positions under Federal programs will be filled first by regularly appointed teachers in the Framingham School System when qualifications are relatively equal.
+A. All openings for summer school and evening school positions and for positions under Federal programs will be adequately publicized by the Superintendent and/or their designee in each school building as early as possible, and teachers who have applied for such positions will be notified of the action taken regarding their applications at least thirty (30) days prior to the beginning of the program, whenever possible.

+B. All teachers will be given adequate opportunity to make application for these positions in summer school, evening school, and under Federal programs.
+The Committee shall give consideration to the professional background and other attainments of such applicants.

+C. Positions in the Framingham summer school and evening school and positions under Federal programs will be filled first by regularly appointed teachers in the Framingham Public School when qualifications are relatively equal.